weinajin/euca/prototype.md

 The input data and feature format need to be human-understandable, so that end-users can interpret the explanations which are formed by features, examples, or rules.

 ### 1.2 Get familiar with the [end-user-friendly explanation forms](explanation_form.md)
-There are 12 end-user-friendly explanatory types in the EUCA framework.
-They are grouped into four categories: explaining using features, examples, rules, and supplementary information.
-The explanatory types are building blocks, and you can combine them to construct your end-user-oriented XAI prototype.
+There are 12 end-user-friendly explanation forms in the EUCA framework.
+They are grouped into four categories: explaining using features, examples, rules, and contextual information.
+The explanation forms are building blocks, and you can combine them to construct your end-user-oriented XAI prototype.

 ### 1.3 Manually extracting several interpretable features